davidstrasak/alt-youtube/README.md

 # An alternative YouTube app

-Where you can filter out the channels that interest you
+Where you can filter out the channels that interest you.

 ## How to start: